nodeca/pica/README.md

 low quality interpolation algorythms are used by default.
 That's why we wrote `pica`.

 - It's not as fast as canvas, but still reasonably fast.
-With Lanczos filter and `window=3` huge image resize (5000x3000px) takes ~1s on desktop and ~3s on mobile.
+With Lanczos filter and `window=3` huge image resize (5000x3000px) takes ~0.5s on desktop and ~2s on mobile.
-- If your browser supports [Webworkers](http://caniuse.com/#feat=webworkers), `pica` automatically uses it to avoid interface freeze.
+- In modern browsers pica automatically uses [Webworkers](http://caniuse.com/#feat=webworkers), to avoid interface freeze and use multiple CPU cores in parallel.

 Why it's useful:

 - reduces upload size for large images to pre-process in browser, saving time and bandwidth
 - saves server resources on image processing
 - [HiDPI image technique](http://www.html5rocks.com/en/mobile/high-dpi/#toc-tech-overview) for responsive and retina
 - use single image for both thumbnail and detailed view